flyingelephantlab/sivel.newrelic/README.md

 This ansible role installs and configures the New Relic Server Agent (System Monitor Daemon)

+## This Repo

+This repo is a fork from https://github.com/sivel/ansible-newrelic.
+It's no longer exist on github, we I pushed it again here!

 ## Requirements

 This role requires Ansible 1.4 higher and platforms listed in the metadata file.